the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 Import Connectivity from ZIP ............................

-This feature allows import of connectivity from a ZIP file.
-The ZIP should contain files with connectivity details as follows:
+This feature allows importing a connectivity from a ZIP file.
+The ZIP file should contain files with connectivity details as follows:

 File Format